Management organigramme of the NCCR Microbiomes.

 The Steering Committee of the NCCR gathers the NCCR Direction, WP leaders and Operational and Programme managers.
 It coordinates research integration in close discussion with all Principal Investigators within the work packages, monitors research progress and difficulties, and advises on the use of shared or collective infrastructure.

 A Scientific Advisory Board annually evaluates the NCCR, its research accomplishments, collaborations, knowledge and technology transfer, and education activities.
-The members of the Scientific Advisory Board are listed above.
+The members of the Scientific Advisory Board are listed below.